OpenBioLink/OpenBioLink/README.md

 ### Installation

 The OpenBioLink framework consists of three parts, called 'actions':
- 1) graph creation
+ 1) Graph creation
- 2) train-test split creation
+ 2) Train-test split creation
- 3) training and evaluation
+ 3) Training and evaluation

 With the graph creation and the train-test set action, customized datasets can be created to suit individual needs.
 The third action serves as an interface for training and evaluating link prediction models.